Select some criteria and click Update Map or Show Listings. Or, dive right into the map.

 Select your favorite properties above.
 Send one inquiry to multiple rental owners.

-Welcome to our short-term rental marketplace where you'll find Kentucky cabins, cottages, lodges and home rentals for the guaranteed lowest rate thanks to our book direct service.
+This is our 7th state specific, vacation rental listing website!
+You'll find a growing selection of Kentucky cabins, cottages, lodges and home rentals for the guaranteed lowest rate thanks to our book direct service.

 Avoid third-party booking websites and you’ll avoid paying hundreds of dollars in extra traveler fees.
 Get the guaranteed lowest rental rate and best local advice by booking direct through RentKentuckyCabins.com.

-Watch our selection of Kentucky cabin rentals grow every month.
 Comparing popular Kentucky vacation rentals is easy and fun.
 But don’t overlook the other 1,264 towns in Kentucky; some of the best cabin time memories for couples, groups of friends, and family reunions are found off-the-beaten-path.
-July through October are popular months to rent cabins in Kentucky (that's your hint to inquire in advance), but don’t let the cooler months keep you inside.
-Most of the Kentucky cabin rentals listed are renter-ready year round.
+July through October are popular months to rent cabins in Kentucky (that's your hint to inquire well in advance), but don’t let the cooler months keep you inside.
+Most of the Kentucky cabin rentals listed are available year round.

 Sorry, no hotels or condo apartments here.
-Our perfectly normal obsession with connecting you to vacation rental owners and local property managers has resulted in the Internet’s fastest-growing selection of cabins, cottages, lodges and homes in 7 states.
+Our perfectly normal obsession with connecting you to vacation rental owners and local property managers has resulted in the Internet’s fastest-growing 7-state selection of cabins, cottages, lodges and homes in the United States.

 WHY VACATION IN KENTUCKY?